lukasnxyz/dot-files/README.md

 These are all the very basic things that I use and have configured on my Arch/Suckless system.

 #### Setup programs in `local/src/`
-In each respective directory, run:
+In each respective directory, download the source code for each program from [suckless.org](https://suckless.org/).
+Then replace `config.def.h` with mine.
+Also apply the patches.

+Then run:
 ```bash
 $ sudo make install
 ```